oscaribv/pyaneti/README.md

 ./pyaneti.py my_test
 ```

-You will have an output similar to the one with the test case.
+You will see an output similar to that the _test_ case.
 Now the output files are inside _outpy/my_test_out_.
 You will notice that inside this
 directory you will find a extra file with the posterior distribution and correlation plots of the fitted parameters.